 Beginning at 2:40 p.m., moderated by Catherine Wright with a Panel Keynote Address from Laura Wright, a professor of English at Western Carolina University, where she specializes in postcolonial literatures and theory, ecocriticism, and animal studies.
 Her monographs include Writing Out of All the Camps: J. M. Coetzee's Narratives of Displacement (Routledge, 2006 and 2009) and Wilderness into Civilized Shapes: Reading the Postcolonial Environment (U of Georgia P, 2010).
 She is lead editor (with Jane Poyner and Elleke Boehmer) of Approaches to Teaching Coetzee's Disgrace and Other Works (MLA, 2014).
 Her most recent monograph, The Vegan Studies Project: Food, Animals, and Gender in the Age of Terror, was published by the U of Georgia P in 2015.
 Her edited collection Through a Vegan Studies Lens: Textual Ethics and Lived Activism was published in February 2019 by the University of Nevada Press.

 Day two wraps up with dinner and table fellowship at 5 p.m. followed by a showing and discussion of the documentary The Smell of Money.
 Discussion will be led by Larry Baldwin, Waterkeeper Alliance and NC CAFO Coordinator.
 There will be an exploration of the role of food, faith, vocation, and higher education in the quest for justice in Eastern North Carolina.

-Enjoy a continental breakfast and table fellowship beginning at 9 a.m.
+Enjoy a continental breakfast and table fellowship from 8:30 - 9:15 a.m.
 Then at 9:30 a.m. choose one of the following workshops to attend:

 Edible Theologian & Baker